lance-tech/Lance-2D/README.md

 ## Map Tool

 ## Game Scene
 For one game to work, you must inherit the game scene and define at least one new game scene.
-If you inherit the game scenes provided by the engine, you can use methods such as game logic, rendering, and input event.
+If you inherit the game scenes provided by the engine, you can use methods such as **game logic**, **rendering**, and **input event**.

 The defined scene must be register to scene manager before the play for game.